mealie-recipes/mealie/docs/docs/documentation/getting-started/updating.md

 For all setups using Docker the updating process looks something like this

 - Stop the container using `docker compose down`
+- Optionally change the version (image tag) specified in your docker-compose file
 - Pull the latest image using `docker compose pull`
 - Start the container again using `docker compose up -d`